LagoVista/docs/Simulator/AzureServiceBus.md

 ASCII character 0x0D will be appended to the message

 6. Text or Binary Message
-Based on your Payload Type, you can add either a text or binary message.
+Based on your Payload Type, you can add either a text **or** binary message.
     * Text
       Add content to be sent as the body of the message.
 This allows for [Tag Replacement](DynamicFields.md)

-      *or*

     * Binary
 [Binary Content](BinaryContent.md) to be sent as a message